TheCoderGuru/nft-preview-card-component/README.md

 ### What I learned

-I learnt the css pseudoelement ```:hover``` will attempting this challenge in addition to the concept behind css variables.
+This challenge reiterated the concept of positioning items to the top of a container using ```position: absolute; top: 0;``` on the respective image and then ```position: relative``` on the container that you would like the image to be relative to.

 ### Continued development

-I plan to keep using css variables and css pseudoelements as much as possible in order to gain more familiarity with it.
+I plan to keep using css variables and css pseudoelements as much as possible in order to gain more familiarity in addition to its usage and good practices when using it.

 ### Useful resources